SamYStudiO/PermissionLauncher/README.md

  2. Update the `CHANGELOG.md` for the impending release.
  3. Update the `README.md` with the new version.
  4. `git commit -am "Prepare for release X.Y.Z"` (where X.Y.Z is the new version)
- 5. `./gradlew uploadArchives --no-daemon --no-parallel`
+ 5. `./gradlew publish --no-daemon --no-parallel`
  6. `git tag -a X.Y.Z -m "Version X.Y.Z"` (where X.Y.Z is the new version)
  7. Update the `gradle.properties` to the next SNAPSHOT version.
  8. `git commit -am "Prepare next development version"`